kojix2/ruby-htslib/paper/ruby-htslib.md

 and pileup workloads used a 100 kb interval (`chr1:500,000-600,000`) overlapping 14,902 reads.
 Pileup base counting applied a minimum base quality of 13 and no mapping-quality filter.
 Each workload was run five times, and the table reports median throughput.
-After the first run, the inputs fit in the page cache, so all three implementations were compared under the same caching conditions.
-The data generators and benchmark programs are included in the `benchmark` directory.
+After the first run, the inputs fit in the page cache.
+The scripts are included in the `benchmark` directory.

 | Workload | C/HTSlib | `hts.cr` | `ruby-htslib` |
 | --- | ---: | ---: | ---: |